Suspect in custody in shooting of retired Red Sox slugger David Ortiz

 - PHOTOS: This Pakistani waiter looks just like Peter Dinklage8 Pictures

-The pair of assailants drove up to the club on a motorcycle late Sunday where one of them appeared to approach on foot and open fire, sparking a panic in which diners fled their tables, according to police and video of the incident posted by local media.
+Two motorcycle-borne assailants drove up to the club, where one of them appeared to approach on foot and open fire, sparking a panic in which diners fled their tables, according to police and video of the incident posted by media.

 Some at the club then beat one of the suspects before police took him into custody.
 He was later identified as Eddy Vladimir Féliz García.

-El Nuevo Diario published what it said was security camera footage of the moment the shooting occurred.
+El Nuevo Diario published what it said was security camera footage of the moment of the shooting.
 It showed patrons at the bar suddenly fleeing, leaving toppled chairs behind them.

 The surgery lasted about six hours, with doctors removing parts of his intestines, colon and gallbladder, ESPN reported, citing Leo Lopez, a spokesman for Ortiz.

-Ortiz remained in the intensive care unit on Monday, but was expected to be flown to Boston later for further treatment, ESPN said.
+Ortiz, who was in the intensive care unit, was flown to Boston's Massachusetts General Hospital late on Monday for further treatment, the Boston Globe newspaper and media said.

+He arrived in Boston about 10:30 p.m., and media showed images of an ambulance driving him to the hospital.

 The Red Sox said they were in contact with the family.